Jim Crow Museum

 bugs they aint none in Cream of Wheat but she's sho' good to eat and cheap.
 Costs 'bout 1¢ fo a great big dish.

 In many African American communities "Uncle Tom" is a slur used to disparage a black person who is humiliatingly subservient or deferential to white people.
 Derived from Stowe's character, the modern use is a perversion of her original portrayal.
 The contemporary use of the slur has two variations.
 Version A is the black person who is a docile, loyal, religious, contented servant who accommodates himself to a lowly status.
 Version B is the ambitious black person who subordinates himself in order to achieve a more favorable status within the dominant society.
-In both instances, the person is believed to overly identify with whites, in Version A because of fear, in Version B because of opportunism.
+In both instances, the person is believed to overly identify with white people, in Version A because of fear, in Version B because of opportunism.
 This latter use is more common today.

 Black political conservatives, especially Republicans, are often labeled "Uncle Toms" or "Toms."
 Supreme Court Justice Clarence Thomas; Alan Keyes, the Republican presidential candidate; Shelby Steele, the professor and author; Thomas Sowell, the economist; and Walter Williams, the neighborhood activist, have all been publicly called "Uncle Toms."
 They are accused of being white-identified opportunists.
 Their motives are impugned.
 The November 1996 issue of Emerge magazine had a cover with Justice Thomas dressed as a lawn jockey and these words: "Uncle Thomas, Lawn Jockey for the Far Right."
 Inside the magazine a grinning Justice Thomas shines Associate Justice Antonin Scalia's shoes.